-Town of Duncan sampled its water sources for Synthetic Organic Contaminants in 2018, Volatile Organic Contaminants in 2018, and Inorganic Contaminants in 2018.
-Lead and copper samples have been taken in 2021.
-Nitrate samples were taken in 2023.
+Town of Duncan sampled its water sources for Synthetic Organic Contaminants in 2024, Volatile Organic Contaminants in 2024, and Inorganic Contaminants in 2018 Any contaminant not listed in the table above was found to be non-detect..

 These are the most current test results and were done in compliance with current regulations.